GoogleCloudPlatform/dataflow-video-analytics/README.md

 ```
 SELECT  gcsUri, file_data.entity, max(file_data.confidence) as max_confidence
-FROM `<project_id>.<dataset_name>.object_tracking_analysis`
+FROM `video_analytics.object_tracking_analysis`
-WHERE gcsUri like '%<source_bucket_name>%'
+WHERE gcsUri like '%_drone_dataset%'
 GROUP by  gcsUri, file_data.entity
 ORDER by max_confidence DESC
 ```
  ![t4](diagram/top_entity_by_file.png).

-*  In the test pipeline, you can see from this argument  "entity=window, person" and "confidence=0.9" , pipeline is filtering the response that may be required  for near real time processing for downstream applications.
+*  In the test pipeline, you can see from this argument  "entity=window,person" and "confidence=0.9" , pipeline is filtering the response that may be required  for near real time processing for downstream applications.
 You can use the command below to see the publish message from the output subscription.

 ```
-gcloud pubsub subscriptions pull ${OUTPUT_SUBSCRIPTION_ID} --auto-ack --limit 1 --project $PROJECT_ID
+gcloud pubsub subscriptions pull ${OBJECT_DETECTION_SUBSCRIPTION} --auto-ack --limit 1 --project ${PROJECT}
 ```